linuxkit/linuxkit/docs/external-disk.md

     * The format container needs to have bind mounts for `/dev`
     * The format container needs `CAP_SYS_ADMIN` and `CAP_MKNOD` capabilities
     * The format container only needs to run **once**, not matter how many external disks or partitions are provided.
 It finds all block devices under `/dev` and processes them.
+    * The default container config should be sufficient
 2. mount container
     * The mount container `command` is `mount.sh` followed by the desired mount point.
 Remember that nearly everything in a linuxkit image is read-only except under `/var`, so mount it there.
     * The mount container needs to have bind mounts for `/dev` and `/var`
     * The mount container needs `CAP_SYS_ADMIN` capabilities
     * The mount container needs `rootfsPropagation: shared`
+    * The default container config should be sufficient, though the `mount.sh` command needs to be specified

 With the above in place, if run with the current disk options, the image will make the external disk available as `/dev/vda1` and mount it at `/var/external`.